Erectile dysfunction (impotence) is very common, particularly in men over 40. It's usually nothing to worry about, but

 do not drink more than 14 units of alcohol a week

 do not cycle for a while, if you cycle for more than 3 hours a week

 Non-urgent advice: See a GP or go to a sexual health clinic if:

 - erection problems keep happening

-It could be a sign of an underlying health condition such as diabetes.
+It might be a sign of a health condition that can be treated.

 How sexual health clinics can help with erection problems

 Sexual health clinics treat problems with sexual health.
 They can provide the same treatment you would get at your GP surgery.

 Many sexual health clinics offer a walk-in service, where you do not need an appointment.